fzhangcode/fzhang/content/project/amp2-project/index.md

 date = 2020-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Single-cell CITE-seq, RA synovium, AMP phase 2"
+summary = "Single-cell multi-omics, CITE-seq, RA synovium, AMP"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`